|

 Only tasks registered in Windows Task Scheduler involving Personal Backup are displayed in the Select Scheduled Task dialog box (see screenshot above).
 A colored ball indicates if the last backup was performed duly (green) or not (red).
 The properties of the selected task are displayed in the lower part of the window.
 Clicking the toggle switch on the right will enable or disable the selected task.
 Click one of the buttons on the lower right to initiate one of the following functions:

-Edit the settings for the selected scheduled task, e.g. the time schedule (see above).
+Edit the settings for the selected scheduled task, e.g. the time schedule

 The selected scheduled task will be deleted.

-Run the selected scheduled task immediately or stop it: If the selected scheduled task is ready to run (left icon), clicking this button will start the task immediately.
-If it is already running (right icon), the task will be stopped.
+scheduled task is ready to run (left icon), clicking this button will start the task